Lemurs Are Weird Because Madagascar's Fruit Is Weird

 Scientists have long known that lemurs’ diets are unusually leafy for primates, but they weren’t sure why.
 Hypotheses ranged from food scarcity to frequent cyclones on Madagascar making it hard for lemurs to find all the fruit they needed, so they turned to leaves instead.
 However, the new study indicates another culprit for the lemurs’ odd diets—fruit that’s too low in protein.

-Proteins, whether consumed via meat, fruit, or a giant tub of whey powder from the vitamin store, are key to an organism’s makeup and survival.
+Proteins are key to an organism’s makeup and survival.
 Often called “the building blocks of life,” they’re chains of chemicals called amino acids with different sequences used for different functions, from building muscles to transporting oxygen.

 The team saw a correlation between the amount of nitrogen in fruits from a given region and the degree to which animals, especially primates, in those regions relied on fruits for food.
 In the Americas, where the fruit was high in nitrogen, animals ate more fruit than the animals in nitrogen-poorer Africa and Asia.
 Madagascar’s fruit had the least nitrogen of all, and most lemurs make do without much fruit in their diets.